dev4dev/cint/README.md

 ### CINT - Carthage INTegrator

-Simplifies all routings with adding Framworks into a project and creating Shell Script Build Phase
+Simplifies all routines with adding Frameworks into a project and creating Shell Script Build Phase

 ### Install
 1. Clone repo